Summer registration at Purdue begins Jan. 27, 2020, and will roll out according to assigned time tickets.

 - Then, check myPurdue for your time ticket to register for classes on the first day of your window.
 If you do have any holds on your account, you'll need to get those taken care of before you can register.

-- During your advising appointment, don't forget to get your PIN number from your academic advisor so you can register online.
-You should also check prerequisites for your desired courses, and as always, have a backup plan if your classes aren't available.
+- During your appointment, don't forget to get your PIN number from your academic advisor so you can register online.
+In addition, be sure to check prerequisites for your desired courses, and as always, have a backup plan if your first-choice classes aren't available.

-If, for a variety of reasons, you are wanting to take a Purdue class this summer and you are not a current Purdue student (such as a student from a different university for the purposes of transferring it to your home institution), then you are considered a “nondegree seeking student” and please see this instructional video to get started.
+If, for a variety of reasons, you are wanting to take a Purdue class this summer and you are not a current Purdue student (such as a student from a different university for the purposes of transferring it to your home institution), then you are considered a nondegree-seeking student.
+Please go to the Visiting Summer Students website to get started.